0xWDG/Appsterdam-Events-History/2025/09/14 uncommon ground - a space for creators_ coders and makers.md

 People can learn and inspire each other.
 The event is intended to cross-pollination between different disciplines, spark fresh ideas, and inspire participants to explore skills outside their comfort zone.
 Everyone is welcome, regardless of background or experience.

+To enter, please find the uncommon ground sign at the gate and call 0618765840 so we can open the door for you.